jothi-prasath/SmallSur/README.md

 ### Quick install
-Run `./install.sh` with `sudo` to install the theme Set wallpaper from Wallpaper folder
+Run `./install.sh` with `sudo` to install the theme

+Set wallpaper from Wallpaper folder and install plank

 ### Install plank
 #### For Debian